douglasdavis/ddavis.io/content/posts/emacs-native-centos7.md

 The GNU Emacs `feature/native-comp` branch has been under development for some time now.
 The performance enhancements from the natively compiled Emacs Lisp code are exciting.
-Notably, I've been seeing a nice speedup for [Helm](https://emacs-helm.github.io/helm/) completions and a smoother [lsp-ui](https://emacs-lsp.github.io/lsp-ui/) experience.
+Notably, I've been seeing nice speed-ups for [Helm](https://emacs-helm.github.io/helm/) completions and a smoother [lsp-ui](https://emacs-lsp.github.io/lsp-ui/) experience.

 Andrea Corallo is developing this new feature and